splytanalytics/splyt-cpp/readme.md

 It is not recommended to change configuration once a Splyt instance has been initalized, although it is possible.

-# Tests
+# Unit Tests
-How to run run SDK tests, tests are of course only needed for development of the SDK.
+How to run the SDK unit tests, tests are only needed for development of the SDK.

 ### UNIX Systems
 Inside of the root folder run this command: